 Cook the lentils

 - Rinse the red lentils in a sieve under running water to remove any debris.
-Transfer them to a pot or pan along with the vegetable broth.
-If using water add a little salt.
-Bring to a boil and let the lentils simmer with a lid for about 15 minutes or until they are soft and partially falling apart.
-There should be no broth or water being left after cooking.
+Transfer them to a pot or pan along with 1 cup of vegetable broth.
+If using water, add a little salt.
+Bring to a boil and let the lentils simmer for about 15 minutes, or until they are soft and partially falling apart.
+There shouldn't be any broth or water left after cooking!

 Cook the veggies